9 Common Mistakes Made In Regard to Social Security Disability Benefits

 THE FACTS: In most cases, SSDI attorneys work on a contingency basis.
 This means that if your claim is denied, the attorney receives no fee whatsoever.
 Your only cost is a minimal amount for any related expenses the attorney incurred, such as charges for medical records or photocopying.

-When your claim or appeal is successful—thanks to your attorney’s expert advice and work—he or she receives (usually directly from the SSA) up to one-fourth of your back benefits or $6,000, whichever is less.
+When your claim or appeal is successful—thanks to your attorney’s expert advice and work—he or she receives (usually directly from the SSA) one-fourth of your back benefits or $6,000, whichever is less.
 To put this fee in prospective, after the initial fee is taken from your back pay, you will receive 100% of all future benefits.
 Since the average family benefit for a disabled worker is currently $2,011—over $24,000 a year—this would add up to $240,000 or more over 10 years if you continue to be disabled and unable to work.
 Your attorney’s fee is a good investment!